samthedev32/EngineToolkit/include/EngineToolkit/UI/README.md

 # UI

-This is a UI Builder library highly inspired by [Compose](https://www.jetbrains.com/lp/compose-multiplatform/) It aims to be efficient, flexible and easy-to-use
+This is a UI Builder library highly inspired by [Compose](https://www.jetbrains.com/lp/compose-multiplatform/)

+It aims to be fast, flexible and easy-to-use

 ## Modifier
 > TODO